whole-tale/wt-design-docs/development/testing/Usability_Test_Results.rst

 3. Any other feedback about existing process?
 Please provide input into streamlining the process, if relevant

-  The was consensus that it wasn't clear which fields were required, and that needing specifying the commit can be automated.
+  The was consensus that it wasn't clear which fields were required, and that needing to specify the commit can be automated.
 It was also suggested that some fields, like port and volume, may be able taken from the dockerfile.
 It may be a good idea to separate the more advanced fields from the bare minimum ones.